CODESOLE/Password-Generator/README.md

 # Password-Generator
 password generator with nice UI (This project is in the design stage.
 WIP)

-Executable file is in the dist/win-unpacked/PassGen.exe !
+Executable file is in the release => dist.rar !

+You can also download file from program website !

 Program Website is https://codesole.github.io/Password-Generator/